indimail/indimail-virtualdomains/.github/README-indimail.md

 If you desire to do a full source installation and have enough experience on your belt, you can dive into this [document](https://github.com/indimail/indimail-virtualdomains/blob/master/README.md "README").

 Once you have installed IndiMail, you will find all man pages in <u>/usr/share/man</u> and documents in <u>/usr/share/indimail/doc</u>.
-To get started, you should read the man page for indimail-mta, indimail in section 7 of man pages.
-Additionally read the man pages for indimail-control and indimail-env to understand the control files and how you can use environment variables to configure IndiMail.
-The four documents below can help you undersand IndiMail.
+To get started, you should read the man page for [indimail-mta](https://github.com/indimail/indimail-mta/wiki/indimail-mta.7), [indimail](https://github.com/indimail/indimail-mta/wiki/indimail.7) in section 7 of man pages.
+Additionally read the man pages for [indimail-control](https://github.com/indimail/indimail-mta/wiki/indimail-control.5) and [indimail-env](https://github.com/indimail/indimail-mta/wiki/indimail-env.7) to understand the control files and how you can use environment variables to configure IndiMail.
+The four documents below can help you understand IndiMail.

 * [indimail-mta](https://github.com/indimail/indimail-mta/wiki/indimail-mta.7)
 * [indimail](https://github.com/indimail/indimail-mta/wiki/indimail.7)